 While the Oil of the Sick, used for those who seek the anointing, and the Oil of the Catechumens, which is imposed on those preparing for baptism, are simply "blessed," the Sacred Chrism is "consecrated," and all the priests present participate in the latter moment by extending their hands toward the vessel containing it as the bishop says the prayer of consecration.

 The Chrism is used at the ordination of priests and bishops, baptisms, confirmations, the consecration of altars and the blessing of churches, where the walls are smeared with it in the shape of the sign of the cross.

 As part of the consecration of the Chrism, balsam is poured into the oil, which gives it a sweet smell intended to remind those who encounter it of the "odor of sanctity" to which those people and things who are marked with it, and by extension all of us, are called to strive for.

-After the Oils have been blessed and prepared by the Bishop at the Chrism Mass, they are distributed to the parishes and institutions of the diocese.
-Two representatives from each parish and institution are chosen and sent to receive the oils from the Bishop at Solemn Evening Prayer, held on Tuesday, April 16th at 6:30 p.m. at St. Joseph Cathedral.
-This ceremony is open to the public and the faithful are encouraged to attend.
+After the Oils had been blessed and prepared by the Bishop at the Chrism Mass, they were distributed to the parishes and institutions of the diocese.
+Two representatives from each parish and institution were chosen and sent to receive the oils from the Bishop at Solemn Evening Prayer, held on Tuesday, April 16th at St. Joseph Cathedral.
+This ceremony was open to the public and the faithful were encouraged to attend.
 Click on the colored links on the right to register.